 TWA directors talked about asking the FCC for a special call sign for the station, hoping that Knoxville’s hosting the first world ‘s fair in the South would persuade the commission to relax regulations on special calls.
 Deciding that prospect was dim, Chip KD4C offered the use of WA4KFS, for which he is trustee.
 Perfect – the phonetics would be “Knoxville Fair Station.”

-to install the station.
+A year-long planning effort by TWA paid big dividends when the time came to install the station.
 Construction at the fair site was on a tight schedule, with several buildings being ready only hours before the May 1st opening.
 While work continued on the health pavilion, TWA erected its two 50-foot towers and rotors from Hy-Gain/Telex and Texas Towers.
 Aboard were a Hy-Gain TH-3 and a V-2 for 2 meters and a KLM KT34A, Dipoles for 40 and 80 meters were cut , and feedlines from Times Wire and Cable Company were strung and ready to be hooked to the rigs.
 The three stations were built around Ten-Tec Omni C transceivers and Hercules solid-state linear amplifiers.
 Matching tuners, vfo’s, keys, and mikes were from Ten-Tec, with MFJ providing memory keyers and clocks.
 KDK Distributing of Nashville supplied KDK 2036 transceivers for 2 meters.
 All the gear was housed in stylish consoles from S-F Amateur Radio Services of California.

 The latest RTTY equipment was sent to Knoxville by Hal Communications, and SSTV gear came from Robot Research.
 Both slowscan and Teletvpe attracted a lot of attention from non-hams who stopped by the exhibit.

-RCA and Smith-Victor Sales supplied the SSTV camera, monitor, and tripod, and Overman International, which has a manufacturing plant in Knoxville,
+RCA and Smith-Victor Sales supplied the SSTV camera, monitor, and tripod, and Overman International, which has a manufacturing plant in Knoxville, provided chairs for the station, which was fully accessible to handicapped operators.

 A crowd of 82,000, including President and Mrs. Ronald Reagan, enjoyed opening day ceremonies on May 1st.
 Shortly after the official festivities, WA4KFS went on the air.
 Pileups were common, as hams around the world wanted an ’82 World’s Fair QSL card or a special certificate for working the station and 10 other Tennessee hams from May to October.